-Is the audit to be just of PNC or are local systems to be part of the audit.

-6. When received determine the percentage of records to be audited.

-The audit sample size should be based on the sample methodology explained in the ACPO Data Protection Audit Manual.

-Sort the data into your preferred audit sequence e.g. by property type, year reported, etc concentrating on most problematic first.

-Schedule visits with relevant departments and set time scales.

-9. Identify crime report or force record

-This should be the crime report.
+- Identify systems, records and their location.
+Is the audit to be just of PNC or are local systems to be part of the audit. - 6.
+When received determine the percentage of records to be audited.
+The audit sample size should be based on the sample methodology explained in the ACPO Data Protection Audit Manual. - 7.
+Arrange data in preferred order Sort the data into your preferred audit sequence e.g. by property type, year reported, etc concentrating on most problematic first. - 8.
+Commence Audit Schedule visits with relevant departments and set time scales. - 9.
+Identify crime report or force record This should be the crime report.
 However certain items such as stolen firearms maybe recorded on a separate system.

-10. Is the documentation available within the allocated timescale?

-If cannot be located within 30 minutes but subsequently produced within 24 hours.

-11. Is the property recovered?
+- 10. Is the documentation available within the allocated timescale?
+If cannot be located within 30 minutes but subsequently produced within 24 hours. - 11.
+Is the property recovered?
 Does the force record show that the item is recovered.
-If so ensure that a Found report is added to the PNC record and log the error.

-12. Is the identity number correct?

-Ensure that the identification number of the property is correct by checking it against the force record.

-- 13. Is the correct property type recorded?

-e.g Engine, Plant, Trailer, Animal, Marine or Firearm. - 14.
+If so ensure that a Found report is added to the PNC record and log the error. - 12.
+Is the identity number correct?
+Ensure that the identification number of the property is correct by checking it against the force record. - 13.
+Is the correct property type recorded? e.g Engine, Plant, Trailer, Animal, Marine or Firearm. - 14.
 Are the record details (key words) correctly recorded?

-The descriptive details such as colour and model.

-- 15. Are the dates stolen or reported correct?
+The descriptive details such as colour and model. - 15.
+Are the dates stolen or reported correct?
 Does PNC reflect the force record. - 16.
 Are there any minor spelling mistakes or inappropriate use of non approved ACPO abbreviations?

-Log as minor errors any such discrepancy.

-17. Analyse data and prepare audit report Categorise and calculate total errors and percentages.
+Log as minor errors any such discrepancy. - 17.
+Analyse data and prepare audit report Categorise and calculate total errors and percentages.
 Enter into a chart in order to best present the data.
-Write an audit report based upon audit findings.

-The report should contain an executive summary, detailing the overall error rate; method of audit; conclusion and recommendations.
+Write an audit report based upon audit findings. - 18.
+Final Report The report should contain an executive summary, detailing the overall error rate; method of audit; conclusion and recommendations.
 The report should include a comprehensive list of errors.

-FOUND PROPERTY AUDIT PROCESS ACTIVITY FLOW CHART

-FOUND PROPERTY AUDIT PROCESS ACTIVITY FLOW CHART
+FOUND PROPERTY AUDIT PROCESS ACTIVITY FLOW CHART (To be used in conjunction with Activity Flow Chart)